cose-wg/cose-spec/draft-schaad-cose.md

 There currently is no standard CBOR grammar available for use by specifications.
-In this document, we use a modified version of the CBOR data definition language (CDDL) defined in
+In this document, we use the grammar defined in the CBOR data definition language (CDDL)
 {{I-D.greevenbosch-appsawg-cbor-cddl}}.
-The differences between the defined grammar and the one we used are mostly self explanatory.
-The biggest difference being the addition of the choice operator '|'.
-Additionally, note the use of the nil value which is used to occupy a location in an array but to mark that the element is not present.

 # The COSE_MSG structure